 After sharing this idea with his friend Matthew Wall they decided to go to Camden New Jersey, the home of the very first UrbanPromise, and speak to its founder, Bruce Main, and to the head of UrbanPromise International to look into the possibility of starting a site in Honduras.

-After two months of studying non-profit management they both went back to Honduras and after a few months launched their pilot program.
-By March 2009 the UrbanPromise International board voted in UrbanPromise Honduras as their first international site under their umbrella.
+After two months of studying non-profit management they returned to Honduras and launched their pilot program.
+By March 2009 the UrbanPromise International board voted in UrbanPromise Honduras as their first international site.
 And with the arrival of Rachel Nelson in June of the same year, the first UP Honduras staff team was formed.